 Those beliefs are summed up in our Core Values:

 These three things are what we focus on as a bank.
-The way we follow those core values ranges from making sure employees get the time they need to watch their kids play in baseball tournaments, school lays or go to dental appointments to providing a cookout team for our customers' grand openings and taking part in the United Way and American Diabetes Association.
+The way we follow those core values ranges from making sure employees get the time they need to watch their kids play in baseball tournaments, school plays or go to dental appointments to providing a cookout team for our customers' grand openings and taking part in the United Way and American Diabetes Association.
 "It's those core values," Orr said, "that differentiate FB&T from a marketplace crowded with competition.
 The fact that we can run a successful business, make time for our families, and help this community thrive is proof that we are truly blessed to live and work in Lubbock, Texas!"